SamuraiT/pycremover/README.md

 ---------
 This is `pyc`files remover which removes all the `pyc` files including sub-directory

-for what do I need to use this
+for what do you need to use this
 ------------
-All the time you run a `python` file, you get `pyc` files if you import `user-define python module` from another sub dirctory or current dirctory.
+All the time you run a `python` file, you get `pyc` files if you import `user-defined python module` from another sub dirctory or current dirctory.
 `pyc` files make direcotry messy sometimes.

-So this module can help you to remove all sub-directory's and current-directory's `pyc` files when you *run* a `python` file by running python file this way:
+So this module can help you to remove all sub-directory's and current-directory's `pyc` files and make the directory look better when you *run* a `python` file by running a python file this way:
 ```
 pyc pyton_file_you_wanna_run.py
 ```